 Before setting off on a longer journey, check the weather forecast, travel news and safest routes.

-Also, Allow extra journey time to avoid having to rush.
+Allow extra journey time to avoid having to rush.
+And if things are looking bad and you don’t have to travel, don’t.

-Clear all windows of snow and ice using a scraper and de-icer, and ensure you have antifreeze in your car.
-Read our guide to driving safely in the dark.
+Clear all windows of snow and ice using a scraper and de-icer, and ensure you have antifreeze in your car as well as a winter car kit.

-And don't forget a fully charged mobile phone.
+And don't forget a fully charged mobile phone and a phone charger, too.

 "Drive according to the road and weather conditions," says Mike Pickard from insurer Esure.